jeremiecoullon/myblog/_posts/2020-10-18-MCMCJax3ways.md

 Now that we've gone over 3 ways to write an MCMC sampler we'll show some speed benchmarks for ULA along with two other algorithms.
 We use the logistic regression model presented above and run `20 000` samples throughout.

+These benchmarks ran on my laptop (standard macbook pro).
+You can find the benchmarks of the same samplers on a GPU in the appendix.

 ## Unadjusted Langevin algorithm